xmi-schema/xmi-schema-python/src/xmi/v2/models/entities/XmiUnit.md

-# XmiStructuralUnit
+# XmiUnit

 ## Overview

-`XmiStructuralUnit` defines the physical units of measurement for specific attributes of XMI entities.
+`XmiUnit` defines the physical units of measurement for specific attributes of XMI entities.
 It acts as metadata that specifies what unit system is being used for various properties throughout the model, such as lengths in millimeters, forces in kN, or periods in seconds.
 This allows different software tools to correctly interpret numerical values when exchanging structural data.

 ## Class Hierarchy

 - **Parent**: `XmiBaseEntity`
 - **Version**: v2 (Pydantic-based implementation)
-- **Module**: `src/xmi/v2/models/entities/xmi_structural_unit.py`
+- **Module**: `src/xmi/v2/models/entities/xmi_unit.py`

 ## Properties